dzackgarza/Notes/Homological Algebra Talk.md

 The cokernel measures how far the map is from a surjection.
 This is because if the cokernel is trivial, then $\text{im}~ T$ is the entire target space, and thus $T$ is surjective.

+(Advanced note: in full generality, the kernel is defined in terms of a universal property.
+The cokernel is the categorical dual of the kernel, and satisfies a similar universal property.
+Duality is important!)

 ### Exactness

-First let's talk a little bit about exactness.
+Next let's talk a little bit about exactness.
 Consider a diagram such as this:

 $0 \injective A \xrightarrow{f} B \xrightarrow{g} C \surjective 0$